pi-plates/libpiplates/README.md

 ```

 ####Retrieve count of available PI-Plates boards####
 Call this function to get the number of available boards specified by board type.
-Function Parameters:
+Function parameters:
 - **type** One of the predefined board types
 - **return** Number of available boards

 ```
 uint8_t getBoardCount(const uint8_t type);
 ```